We're #KnoxProud to announce that senior Jarrelyn McCall has made #KnoxHistory by breaking Knox College Women...

 There may be special circumstances that come up, such as the loss of a parent's job after initial financial aid awards have been made.
-If you believe you have a special circumstance that has not already been addressed by the Office of Student Financial Services, you may complete the Special Circumstances Form (PDF).
+If you believe you have a special circumstance that has not already been addressed by the Office of Student Financial Services, you may complete the Knox College Special Circumstances form provided on the Office of Student Financial Services forms page.
 Other examples of special circumstances include separation, divorce, death of a parent, or excessive medical and/or dental expenses not covered by insurance.
 To be considered for financial aid, you must submit a Free Application for Federal Student Aid (FAFSA), the Knox Financial Aid Application, and a copy of your and/or your parents' tax returns.

 An enrollment deposit of $300 is required to confirm your acceptance of the College's offer of admission.
 Your deposit signifies your intention to attend Knox and is nonrefundable prior to enrollment.